-Here are some planting ideas that will bring you more bang for your buck with gorgeous autumnal color.
+Here are some planting ideas that will bring you more bang for your buck with great abundance and gorgeous autumnal color.

 (Posts on stacyling.com may contain affiliate links.
 Click HERE for full disclosure.)

 The best time to start fall gardening in my gardening zone 6a climate to ensure it matures before the first hard frost is sometime in mid-late August depending on the temperatures.